doseofted/prim-rpc/README.md

 - Web server and client
 - Two browser tabs
 - Main thread and Web Worker
-- Two entirely separate processes
+- Two separate processes
-- Or **any two separated JavaScript environments**
+- Any other separated JavaScript environments

-Prim+RPC is framework-agnostic (bring your own server _and_ client tools), fully-typed, lightweight, doesn't require a compile-step, and is **loaded with features**:
+Prim+RPC is framework-agnostic (bring your own server and client tools), fully-typed, lightweight, doesn't require a compile-step, and is loaded with features:

 - File handling
 - Callback support